dhivyaa0711/graphql/README.md

                             }]}}}
     ```
     ii.
 Get post by id:<br/>
-        You should be able to see a query in `body -> graphql`...Add the previous post->id which you have got as a response for posting a picture.<br/>
+        You should be able to see a query in `body -> graphql`...Add the previous post->postId which you have got as a response for posting a picture.<br/>
         Response : you will be getting a post object with all the details<br/>
     iii.
 Like or unlike a post:<br/>
-        You should be able to see a query in `body -> graphql`...Add the previous post->id which you have got as a response for posting a picture.<br/>
+        You should be able to see a query in `body -> graphql`...Add the previous post->postId which you have got as a response for posting a picture.<br/>
         Response : you will get a response as below  and if you hit for same post id twice it is trated as unlike and gets removed from likes
     ```shell
             {